n4ru/1vyrain/README.md

 # Installing

 1. Burn the 1vyrain image onto a flash drive.
-2. Boot in UEFI mode from the flash drive.
+2. Boot in UEFI mode from the flash drive, with Secure Boot off.
 3. Follow the on-screen instructions.
 4. That's it!